Free Radicals and Heart Disease

-Let's take a quick look at what causes heart attacks.Usually nothing is wrong with our hearts.
+Let's take a quick look at what causes heart disease.
+In most cases there is nothing wrong with our heart...it was designed to work efficiently for 100 years or more.

 A free radical is a highly reactive or "oxidative" molecule that can bind to and destroy cell membranes and can damage DNA codes within the cell's nucleus.